MustafaLotfi/Owleye/README.md

 The output of Owleye is a vector of user's eye view points on screen (xp, yp) per sample (an image and a vector).
 During time, this output will be a matrix.
 The matrix's shape is n by 2.
 The values are normalized between 0 and 1.
 For example, the program tracks the user for 10 seconds, with an FPS of 15, we have a matirx with a shape of 150 by 2.
 The first column is for the horizontal direction and the second is for the vertical direction.

 ### Calibration
 The calibration process consists of looking at a white point in a black screen for a certain time.
 Then, the point's position changes and the user must look at it again.
 This process is repeated until the calibration ends.
 During this procedure, Owleye collects data (input and output).
-It means each sample data entails one image, one vector and one location point.
-This is because we already have the first five blocks.
-The models and calculations have been prepared.
+It means each sample data entails one image, one face vector and one location point.
+This is because we already have the first five blocks, and the models and calculations have been prepared.
 Just the sixth block should be made.

 ### Dataset

-We implemented calibration on 20 male subjects and collected 221000 samples (eye images and vectors).
+We implemented calibration on 20 male subjects and collected 221000 samples (eyes images and face vectors as inputs and appeared point locations as outputs).

 ### Modeling